-The Hillside Community Festival of Guelph is looking for a student to work 8 weeks full-time from the week of May 8th - July 21st, 2017.
+The Hillside Community Festival of Guelph is looking for a student to work full-time from May 7 to July 20, 2018.

-Our ideal summer student is an organized problem-solver who keeps track of everything, doesn’t lose things, writes really well, is adept at social media, can handle a cash register and counting money, and is open, warm, and kind with our people.
+Our ideal summer student is an organized problem-solver who keeps track of everything, doesn’t lose things, writes really well, is adept at social media, can coordinate a marketing campaign, can handle a cash register and counting money, and is open, warm, and kind with our people.
 We would be particularly happy to get a flexible and resourceful self-starter.

 Requirements: Applicants must be Canadian residents between 15 and 30 years of age who are registered as full-time students and signed up for full-time studies in the fall.

-Environment and Training: The main floor and working area of our festival is accessible via a front entrance ramp.
+The main floor and working area of our festival is accessible via a front entrance ramp.
 We also have an accessible washroom.
-Our festival office is small, which will allow the student to communicate directly and regularly with the Executive Director, the Office Manager and the Volunteer Program Manager.
-The student will report directly to the Office Manager, who, in turn, reports to the Executive Director.
+Our festival office is small, which will allow the student to communicate directly and regularly with the Marketing Manager, Operations Manager, Volunteer Program Manager, and Executive Director.
+The student will report directly to the Marketing Manager and Operations Manager, who, in turn, report to the Executive Director.
 Staff meetings occur on a bi-weekly to weekly basis where we update each other, solve problems, brainstorm and recommend courses of action.
-On the 3-day festival weekend, the student will continue to report to the Office Manager and will be given scheduled shifts, mostly in the Calm Zone.
+On the 3-day festival weekend, the student will continue to report to the Operations & Marketing Managers and will be given scheduled shifts, mostly in the Calm Zone.
 There will be staff check-ins during the weekend.
 The student will be given a 2-way radio through which s/he may contact staff.

-The student will be given hands-on orientation and training, clear projects, task lists and timelines, a job description, professional development opportunities, board orientation, evaluations at one month and post-festival, tours of the office, computer system, storage units and festival site.
-The student may create his/her own work plan in consultation with the Office Manager and will be encouraged, whenever possible, to work on projects that intrigue her/him.
-S/he will attend organizer and coordinator meetings, many of which are scheduled in the evenings.
+The student will be given hands-on orientation and training, clear projects, task lists and timelines, a job description, professional development opportunities, evaluations at one month and post-festival, tours of the office, computer system, storage units and festival site.
+The student may create his/her own work plan in consultation with the supervisory managers and will be encouraged, whenever possible, to work on projects that intrigue them.
+They will attend organizer and coordinator meetings, many of which are scheduled in the evenings.

 This position would particularly suit students who are studying or interested in the following fields: